Rao Advisors Test Prep

 • Diagnostic‑driven instruction

-• Highly qualified tutors — Our current roster (January 2026) includes tutors who are students themselves, with excellent recent SAT scores: Stanford University (Physics, Computer Science), University of Pennsylvania (Mechanical Engineering), UT Austin (Math, Business Honors, Finance, Economics), Duke University (Computer Science & Statistics), Purdue University (Computer Science & Math), Villanova University (Physics).
+• Highly qualified tutors — Our current roster (January 2026) includes tutors who are students themselves at elite schools, with excellent recent SAT scores: Stanford University (Physics, Computer Science), University of Pennsylvania (Mechanical Engineering), UT Austin (Math, Business Honors, Finance, Economics), Duke University (Computer Science & Statistics), Purdue University (Computer Science & Math), Villanova University (Physics).

 • Excellent communication protocols: Two WhatsApp groups, one between student(s) and tutor; the second between Rao Advisors, the student, and the parents (separate groups for peer-learning families).